-In reading The Benedict Option by Rod Dreher, I’ve been challenged to read (and reread) historic creeds and confessions.
+When I read The Benedict Option by Rod Dreher a few years ago, I was challenged to read (and reread) historic creeds and confessions.
 I know some evangelicals sour on creeds, but I don’t see them any differently than I would denominational or church statement of faiths (or different theological works).

 Creeds are meant to be a summary of what we believe about the Bible.
 Evangelicals tend to forget the church existed before the 1950s and that we have two thousand years of a very rich heritage.
 We can learn from the past.